sudolicious/terraform/Version1/terraform-deploy-todolist/readme.txt

-Creating Todolist Application Infrastructure with Terraform
+Creating Todolist Application Infrastructure with Terraform, stage 2

 Description:
-This project automates the deployment of the Todolist application using Terraform (provider terra-farm/virtualbox provider).
+This project automates the deployment of the Todolist application using Helm

-Infrastructure is created in several stages:
-1. Creating virtual machines in VirtualBox
-2. Setting up a Kubernetes cluster using Kubespray
-3. Deploying the application to the Kubernetes cluster

 Application Architecture:
 - Frontend: React application